 Body Lift in Dallas, TX

-Charles A. Wallace, MD, led by board-certified plastic surgeon Dr. Charles A. Wallace, performs body lift surgery for Plano and Frisco area residents, including individuals from anywhere in greater Dallas, TX, who want to target multiple areas for body contouring and “Beauty by Design”.
+Board-certified plastic surgeon Dr. Charles A. Wallace, M.D., performs body lift surgery for Plano and Frisco area residents, including individuals from anywhere in greater Dallas, TX, who want to target multiple areas for body contouring and “Beauty by Design”.

 What Is A Body Lift?

-Often, patients of Dr. Wallace and A New Reflection Cosmetic Surgery have concerns about different areas of their bodies, such as the thighs, buttocks, breasts, tummy, and arms.
+Often, patients of Dr. Charles A. Wallace, M.D. have concerns about different areas of their bodies, such as the thighs, buttocks, breasts, tummy, and arms.
 Rather than having several surgeries, it can be safe and efficient to have all targeted areas completed in one session.
 A full body lift is most frequently used to shape and contour the body after significant weight loss.
 During the procedure, the droopy skin around the abdomen, arms and legs are removed, and the lower tissue of the abdomen is lifted up.

 Upper Body Lift